EAISI/discover-projects/ames-housing/README.md

 There a several missing values in the dataset, which need to be tackled before we can proceed with the rest of the analysis.
 There are many ways to impute missing values, but for now, impute missing values as follows:

 a.
-Impute the numeric variables with the median value of the available data.
+Impute the numerical variables with the median value of the available data.

 b1.
 Impute the string variables with the label "other".

 b2.
 Alternatively, impute the string variables with the mode (most frequent value) of the available data.
-In case you use Pandas, why does df_name.mode() result in data frame with two rows?
+In case you use Pandas, why does df_name.mode() result in a data frame with two rows?

 c.
-Concatenate the imputed numeric (a.) and string (b2.) data frame into a single data frame.
+Concatenate the imputed numerical (a.) and string (b2.) data frame into a single data frame.

 d.
-Reduce the memory usage by casting string type to category type data and numeric data to their smallest container size.
+Reduce the memory usage by casting string type to category type data and numerical data to their smallest container size.
 Tip: see Pandas' [astype()](https://pandas.pydata.org/docs/user_guide/categorical.html) method and [to_numeric()](https://pandas.pydata.org/docs/reference/api/pandas.to_numeric.html) method and Polars' [cast()](https://docs.pola.rs/api/python/stable/reference/series/api/polars.Series.cast.html#polars.Series.cast) method.
 How much memory did we save by downcasting?

-## Exercise 4 - Explore the outcome variable (`SalePrice`) and how it correlates to other features
+## Exercise 4 - Explore the outcome variable (`SalePrice`) and how it correlates to other variables
 ### Data Understanding (continued)

 a.
 Conduct descriptive/summary statistics on the outcome variable (mean, median, std, and range).

 b.
 Plot the distribution of the outcome variable.
 What do we observe?
 Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html).

 c.
-Investigate how `Gr Liv Area` (numeric) and the outcome variable correlate to.
+Investigate how `Gr Liv Area` (numerical) and the outcome variable correlate to.
 Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html).

 d.
-Investigate how `Neighborhood` (categorical) relates to the outcome variable.
+Investigate how `Neighborhood_full` (categorical) relates to the outcome variable.
 Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html) and [boxplot](https://altair-viz.github.io/gallery/boxplot.html).

 ### Data Preparation (continued)